 Malware designed to run and monitor website activity for banking or investment websites will use a keystroke logger to capture banking credentials such as a user ID and password.
 The malware will send the credentials back to the attackers, to be used by the thieves to log in to your business banking account and wire funds out of your bank to their own offshore accounts.

 Shocking, but my bank will make me whole again, right?
 My personal credit card was stolen before and I only had to pay 50.00.
 My personal debit card was lifted from a big box retailer hack, and I didn’t lose any money.
 The protections that consumers enjoy are not transferable to the business world.
 Regulation E, of the Electronic Fund Transfer Act, provides consumers protection from theft, should their cards or accounts be compromised.
 Consumers are protected from liability, not businesses.

-The electronic funds transfer component of the Uniform Commercial Code, UCC-4A, does limit liability, if a sending customer did not authorize the funds transfer, but it is difficult to gain protection.
-For example: If the Banks’s security procedure is “commercially reasonable method of providing security against unauthorized entries” and the Bank acted in “good faith” in compliance with security procedure, meaning honesty in fact and observance of reasonable commercial standards of fair dealing.
-The funds transfer validated by the Sending Bank with security procedure is deemed authorized, even if the Sending Business did not in fact authorize the funds transfer, as it was a hacker who actually did the transfer.
+The electronic funds transfer component of the Uniform Commercial Code, UCC-4A, does limit liability if a sending customer did not authorize the funds transfer, but it is difficult to gain protection.
+For example: If the bank’s security procedure is a “commercially reasonable method of providing security against unauthorized entries” and the Bank acted in “good faith” in compliance with security procedure, meaning honesty in fact and observance of reasonable commercial standards of fair dealing.
+The funds transfer validated by the Sending Bank with security procedure is deemed authorized, even if the Sending Business did not in fact authorize the fund’s transfer, as it was a hacker who actually did the transfer.

 Legally, the Bank is not required to make your business whole.
 Your credentials were compromised, the bank’s wire/ACH funds transfer system worked as required—it wasn’t hacked—and your money is gone.